-For the fiscal year ending September 30, 2023, the Company is included in MHA's federal, state and local income tax returns.
+For the six months ended September 30, 2024, the Company is included in MHA's federal, state and local income tax returns.
 In addition, the Company, as a division of MHA, files certain combined or unitary group tax returns for state and local income tax purposes.
 Pursuant to a federal, state and local tax sharing agreement, the Company computes its federal, state and local tax provision on a separate return basis which is then adjusted for the effect of filing in the combined or unitary group.
 This adjustment is computed on a consistent and equitable basis among the members of the combined or unitary tax groups.
 The Company's share of the combined or unitary state tax expense or benefit will be settled periodically with the lead filer of each combined or unitary income tax filing.
-At September 30, 2023, the Company had tax payables of \$46,292, primarily due to affiliates, which was recorded in accrued expenses and other liabilities in the Consolidated Statement of Financial Condition.
+At September 30, 2024, the Company had tax payables of \$9,763, primarily due to affiliates, which was recorded in accrued expenses and other liabilities in the Consolidated Statement of Financial Condition.

-The difference between taxes at the U.S. federal statutory rate and the effective rate is primarily due to the effects of state and local taxes.
-As of September 30, 2023, the Company had a net DTA of \$87,496 consisting of a gross DTA of \$118,573 and a gross DTL of \$31,077.
+The difference between taxes at the U.S. federal statutory rate and the effective rate is primarily due to the effects of state and local taxes, nondeductible meals and entertainment expenses, adjustment related to nondeductible regulatory accruals, and the tax benefit related to the purchase of Section 48 investment tax credits.
+As of September 30, 2024, the Company had a net DTA of \$107,087 consisting of a gross DTA of \$139,638 and a gross DTL of \$32,551.
 The resulting net asset is included in other assets in the Consolidated Statement of Financial Condition.
-The gross
+The gross DTA results primarily from certain accrued expenses not currently deductible for tax purposes.
+The gross DTL results primarily from tax depreciation in excess of book depreciation.